 Two French Canadian ne'er-do-wells travel to New York City with a scheme to get rich quick selling Christmas trees.
 Easygoing charmer Rene (Paul Rudd) clashes with misanthropic ex-con Dennis (Paul Giamatti), whose wife Rene just stole.
-Still, this odd couple must make an honest go of it in this fresh buddy comedy co-starring Sally Hawkins, by the director of the indie breakout hit Junebug.Written by
+Still, this odd couple must make an honest go of it in this buddy comedy.Written by

 19 of 26 people found this review helpful.

 Was this review helpful to you?

 | Report this